 Your skill sets will be different, but switching from saving to earning mode will give you extra income to pad your maternity leave.

 The benefit of saving for maternity leave is that this period is temporary.
 You’re more likely to stick to a spending freeze, bring lunch to work every day, and pause subscription services when you know you have an end date.

-With these tips, I was able to be with my twins as long as possible without dipping into my savings.
+With these tips, I was able to be with my twins as long as possible without dipping into my emergency savings.
 I watched how much I spent on food and used vacation time to extend my leave.
-I bought in bulk and welcomed all hand-me-downs that came my way.
+I bought in bulk and welcomed hand-me-downs that came my way.

 Because it turns out, my sister was right—I’ve been able to replace any money I may have lost during maternity leave.
 I’m so glad I made that choice, especially since I can never replace the time I spent with my babies.

 Get more tips:

 - 10 Frugal Tips for Moms that Actually Save You Money